EU chief on the back foot as MEP’s challenge governing team

 “With an ongoing investigation into her financial dispositions by the EU anti-fraud office OLAF and the French judiciary, it would not be timely to give a final stamp of approval,” said EPP lawmaker Christian Ehler.

 Goulard also failed to convince the Greens, the S&D and lawmakers from both the far-right and the far-left, who put on a united front.

-Both Goulard and Wojciechowski will have to answer more questions before a final decision is made on Oct.
-17. If Goulard is eventually rejected, it would be a major setback for both von der Leyen and Macron.
+If she is eventually rejected after further scrutiny, it would be a major setback for both von der Leyen and Macron.